andersonkmi/kaggle-london-crime-data-spark/README.md

-# London crime data exploration n Spark
+# London crime data exploration in Spark
 Data exploration using some Kaggle datasets developed in Spark and Scala.

-## 1.Introduction

-Here are some of the programs developed so far inside this project.

-### 1.1.
-Extract London Crime data
+## 1. Extracted information from the initial data set

 Initial program to filter distinct values from the London crime data set.
 This program currently extracts and saves the following information: